RTO Set Up Cost

 What we offer.
 Our RTO registration service (Click) is $7,700.00 for a domestic registration.
-For that cost we supply the client with their complete RTO policies and procedures, all of the necessary forms and administrative tools you need to administer training and learners, the initial subscription to RTO data which is our very popular AVETMISS student management software, a detailed project plan with all of the actions necessary to submit the application, the application structure development in Dropbox and finally, two days of consulting support.
-We get most clients application submitted within this two days but if the client needs additional day they can purchase this at RTO support (Click).
+For that cost we supply the client with their complete RTO policies and procedures, all of the necessary forms and administrative tools you need to administer training and learners, the initial subscription to RTO data which is our very popular AVETMISS student management software, a detailed project plan with all of the actions necessary to submit the application, the application structure development in Dropbox and finally, consulting support.
 Now, this is a fairly comprehensive combination of both products and consulting support with the structure to get the application submitted.
 When you compare available consulting services you need to consider both the cost of the products they offer and the services they provide.
-You certainly should not be paying any more than $10,000 for your consulting support.
+You certainly should not be paying any more than $15,000 for your consulting support.
+The most important thing is, you need to be confident in the skills of the person you are engaging.
+You need to know that they will give you straight forward unvarnished advice.
+I mean, if they sound like a snake oil salesman, trust me, they are a snake oil salesman.